-When you are ready to move up from the low and mid-range graphics cards and step into the big leagues of heavy hitters, the AMD Radeon HD 7850 is a great first step.
-Boasting 1024 stream processors and utilizing a DirectX 11.1 application programming interface, the HD 7850 is an affordable video card that lets you immerse yourself in high definition gaming and video.
+When you are ready to move up from the low-range graphics cards to the heavy hitters, the AMD Radeon HD 7850 is a great first step.
+Boasting 1,024 stream processors and using a DirectX 11.1 application programming interface, the HD 7850 is an affordable video card that lets you immerse yourself in high-definition gaming and video.
 Despite being somewhat outdated, this AMD graphics card performs reasonably well and fares all right in our graphics card comparison.

 The best feature of the HD 7850, besides its great graphics, is its low power consumption.
-The thermal power drain rating is only 130w, much lower than competing cards.
-Additionally, the HD 7850 incorporates AMD's zero core power scheme technology to save on power drain.
-The zero core power scheme recognizes when you are not using your GPU for heavy graphic workloads and reduces power consumption, helping you save power and letting your graphics card rest.
+The power drain rating is only 130 watts, lower than that of many competing cards.
+Additionally, the HD 7850 incorporates AMD's ZeroCore power scheme technology to save on power drain.
+The ZeroCore power scheme recognizes when you are not using your GPU for heavy graphic workloads and reduces power consumption, helping you save power and letting your graphics card rest.
 As with all higher-end graphics cards, make sure you have a power supply unit that can handle your video card without taxing the rest of your system.
-Fortunately, it only takes a single six-pin power feed to power the HD 7850.
+Fortunately, it only takes a single six-pin feed to power the HD 7850.

 The AMD Radeon HD 7850 packs a punch and is a great way to step up your PC graphics experience.
 This is an excellent card to start with if you are serious about your graphics, and it is more affordable than the top-tier models.
-With its power efficiency and strong processing ability, the HD 7850 will take your gaming and video experience to the next level.
+With its power efficiency and strong processing ability, the HD 7850 takes your gaming and video experience to the next level.
 Just don't expect it to be the best graphics card available.

 This graphics card has very low power consumption compared to similar cards, and you can use up to six displays with Eyefinity.

-You can't overclock the HD 7850 as much as higher-end cards.
+You can't overclock the HD 7850 as much as you can higher-end cards.

-If you are looking for a video card that doesn't strain your PC at higher settings, the AMD HD 7850 is a great choice.
+The AMD HD 7850 is a great choice for a video card that doesn't strain your PC at higher settings.